Diversion Grant Award & Program Information

 PROGRAM INFORMATION

-The Jackson County Youth Advocate Program (YAP) is a community-based program that stems on working in concert with the family, the community, and other referring agencies to develop and implement individualized service plans and assessments.
-Service plans include strength-based practices, the wraparound approach, family group conferencing and positive youth development.
-Each youth is assigned a supportive adult role model or advocate.
-Youths that are eligible to work are assisted with job seeking skills and transportation to secure and maintain employment.
+Jackson County Youth Advocate Program (Y-A-P) is a community program that works with families, the community, and other agencies to create individualized service plans for each young person.
+These plans use strength‑based practices, the wraparound approach, family group meetings, and positive youth development.
+Each youth is paired with a supportive adult role model, called an advocate.
+Young people who are old enough to work receive help with job‑seeking skills and transportation so they can find and keep a job.

 PHYSICAL ADDRESS